 Future work to extend the methodology includes finding good approximations of the probability distribution of the localization parameters, perhaps through a Machine Learning approach, and reducing the need of assumption that the ensemble members are independent identically distributed random variables.
-Applying this methodology to a larger operational model, like the Weather Research and Forecasting Model (WRF) (Skamarock et al., 20 would require minimal effort and is computationally feasible in the short term, and is a possible future direction.
+A future direction of interest is applying this methodology to a larger operational model, e.g., the Weather Research and Forecasting Model (WRF) (Skamarock et al., 2008), which is computationally feasible in the short term.

-Author contributions.
-All authors contributed equally to this work
+25 Author contributions.
+All authors contributed equally to this work.